 Go ahead and grab those sliced oranges and then arrange them on the cooler side of the grill as a plank.
 You may have seen me use this technique before in the Planked Salmon recipe.
 This is one of my favorite ways to cook salmon because it’s a simple and easy way to add flavor, plus it ensures the salmon won’t stick to the grill.

-Carefully lay the seasoned salmon on top of the oranges.
+Carefully lay the seasoned salmon with the salmon skin side on top of the oranges.
 Next up, slather the salmon generously with that delicious Whisky Chipotle Glaze.
 Make sure to cover every inch with that sticky and flavorful sauce.

 The vibrant and spicy whiskey glaze covers the salmon.